 I am not wedded to the iPhone, nor do I have shares in Apple.
 But at the moment iOS allows you to save files in high definition (1080p HD) or super HD (known as 4K) plus editing is relatively intuitive.
 Many other smartphones have better cameras.
 But you cannot edit properly with those apps and/or save the files in HD for uploading and distribution without watermarks.

 A note about my method: The magic of the movie-making process happens in the editing process, and it is generally quicker and easier via a touchscreen than a keyboard.
-This is why I recommend smartphones rather than a laptop/desktop for editing, though you are free to use these tools.
+This is why I recommend smartphones or tablets rather than a laptop/desktop for editing, though you are free to use these tools.

 Probably 95+ per cent of all the video content posted on social media and the web is rubbish.
 If you want your video to stand out you must make a quality product.
 To do that you need to be able to shoot, edit and narrate in a professional way, using the best available tools.
-In my teachings we also consider how creativity is part of mobile movie-making.
+In my lessons we consider how creativity is part of mobile movie-making.

 Vertical or horizontal filming?
 I choose to shoot in landscape (horizontal) mode because it looks better in the editing apps I use.
 But you should shoot for your intended audience.
 Regardless of mode, your camera needs to be steady.
 Wobbly video is not acceptable.
 Here is a video about the best tools for shooting in vertical mode.
 This Apple video shows how to do it well.